 Medicare is a wonderful benefit to have, but the best Medicare Supplement plans in Rhode Island add even more to this program.
 If you just started to receive your Medicare Part A and Medicare Part B or Original Medicare insurance benefits, you may have noticed that there is a lot that you are responsible for paying.
 This does not have to concern you because you are entitled to purchase a Medicare Supplement insurance plan in Rhode Island if you have Medicare Part B and are at least 65 years of age.

-What Are the Top 5 Medicare Supplement Plans in Rhode Island?
+What are the Best Medicare Supplement Plans in Rhode Island?

-The top five Medigap insurance policies are Plans, F, G, N and the high-deductible plans.
+The top five Medigap insurance policies are Plans, F, G, N and the high-deductible F and G plans.
 Following are brief descriptions of each.
 As you compare the plan options, jot down any questions you have for our Policy Guides.